Doctors Revision

 What causes it:

-This phase marks the start of the cycle (Day 1).
-The sharp drop in progesterone and estrogen from the degeneration of the previous cycle's corpus luteum causes the uterine lining to break down and shed, resulting in menstrual bleeding.
+This phase marks the official start of the cycle (Day 1).
+The sharp drop in progesterone and estrogen from the degeneration of the previous cycle's corpus luteum causes intense local release of Prostaglandins.
+These prostaglandins cause the spiral arteries feeding the stratum functionalis to undergo severe spasms (vasoconstriction).

 B. The Proliferative Phase (~Day 5-7 to 14)